How to Start a Successful Drop Shipping Business Using Shopify Online Store

 By researching the best possible products to sell based on various factors, you can highly increase the chances of making a sale and turn your initial efforts into passive income for years to come!

-When it comes to unearthing the best niche for your dropshipping store, here are some of the recommended practices:
+When it comes to unearthing the best niche for your Shopify dropshipping store, here are some of the recommended practices:

-- Sell products that cost between $1-20 – When selling using the dropshipping method, you need to consider overhead costs when taking orders and placing them with your third party supplier.
+When selling using the dropshipping method, you need to consider overhead costs when taking orders and placing them with your third party supplier.
 By targeting products at this price range you can also maximize earnings by marking up prices as much as 60% over wholesale rates.
 An additional benefit is that the capital involved will be more minimal.

-- Target upper-middle-class customers – You want to appease an audience that not only has purchasing power, but also disposable income.
+You want to appease an audience that not only has purchasing power, but also disposable income.
 The middle class with an average annual income of between $41,000 and $132,000 is your ideal target market.
 They will be more than willing and able to spend on a product that they need and want.

-- Sell products with no discernible brands – It will be harder to penetrate a market with predominant brands hawking sales.
+It will be harder to penetrate a market with predominant brands hawking sales.
 To make the most out of your store, you need to sell products which have fewer or no popular brands dominating the market.
 Doing so allows you to have a fighting chance to make money from your shop.

-Tools to help you determine your niche
+Free eCommerce tools to determine your niche

 The factors mentioned above are just a basic overview of the things you need to consider when choosing a product niche

 At this point, you want to justify your choice by researching keyword difficulty and performing a competitor analysis.
-Below are additional tools that you can use to validate the niche you want to sell in.
+Below are additional eCommerce tools that you can use to validate the niche you want to sell in.

 Google Keyword Planner